 - Affordable Multifamily Housing

 - Asset Ownership

 Commitment to the Public Sector

 Selling a bond issue is a complex financial transaction.
 There are many technical and legal hurdles that must be overcome to bring an issue to market.
 There also is a need to coordinate the work of many finance professionals involved in the transaction, satisfy regulatory requirements, and work with the private borrower.
 There are even responsibilities that must be met after the debt has been sold to preserve the tax-exempt status of the bonds and inform bondholders if there are any serious events affecting the borrower’s ability to repay the debt.
 Many communities lack the staff resources or the expertise to issue conduit bonds.
-PFA assists local governments by serving as the issuer, ensuring that the necessary approvals are obtained, and obtaining state volume cap allocations from the dispensing state agency.
+PFA assists local governments by serving as the issuer and ensuring that the necessary approvals are obtained.

 In addition to obtaining lower-cost financing, the private borrowers can benefit significantly.
 Because PFA is authorized to issue bonds for projects in multiple states, only one bond issue is needed for multiple projects.
 This reduces borrowing costs for borrowers.